shah-aryan/shah-aryan/README.md

 ## 🚀 Projects:
 [](https://github.com/shah-aryan/shah-aryan/blob/main/README.md#-projects)

+**Analyrics**
+Developed "Analyrics," a full-stack web application with a lyrics analysis database of over 1 million songs, artists, and albums.
+Utilized MongoDB, Express.js, React, Tailwind, RESTful APIs, and Node.js to create its iconic Bento box UI/UX design.

 **Full-Stack Applications**
 Led the development of a full-stack HR-technology web application using React, Django, PostgreSQL, Docker, Redis, and AWS hosting.
 Employed agile methods with engineers and contractors to ensure scalability, performance, and exceptional user experience.